 The World Cup Finals are unique as far as team sports go.
 It draws, literally, from a worldwide pool of participants.
-It stages a month long spectacle of skills and drama.
-Yet, the competition has its downside -- particularly to me the play-acting, the refereeing, and as Skip writes today, the decline in scoring.
-Here are some ideas on fixing these problems:
+It stages a month-long spectacle of skills and drama.
+Yet, as Skip writes today, the competition has its downside — particularly to me, the play-acting, the refereeing, and the decline in scoring.
+Here are some ideas for fixing these problems:

-1. The diving and exaggerating of contact has long been one of the black marks on soccer, especially at the World Cup.
-It’s especially distasteful to the American sports palette, which likes its heroes to shrug off real hurts in the mold of Willis Reed rather than playing up fake hurts.
-Now even some of the greats are calling for action -- See Beckenbauer Calls for Summit to Stop Play Acting.
-Soccernet’s Steve Wilson offers a remedy in “Their Cheating Hearts"
+1. The diving and exaggerating contact have long been one of the black marks on soccer, especially at the World Cup.
+It’s incredibly distasteful to the American sports palette, which likes its heroes to shrug off real hurts in the mold of Willis Reed rather than playing up fake pains.
+Now, even some greats are calling for action — See Beckenbauer Calls for Summit to Stop Play Acting.
+Soccernet’s Steve Wilson offers a remedy in “Their Cheating Hearts.”

 If we, the viewing public, can see such unambiguous examples of outright cheating played out in a loop on rolling sports news channels each day then so can the authorities.
 Sanctioning players that bring the game in to disrepute in this fashion – with serious, lengthy bans – through trail by video would tip the balance back in the favour of the honest professional.
 If the risk of being caught and punished starts to outweigh the possible reward of a penalty or the sending off of an opponent then players will be dissuaded from chancing their arms.

 We may need to recruit Steve for the Sports Economist with that kind of talk.
-The English FA tried to put in this kind seemingly modest proposal post-match review forward only to be blocked by Sepp Blatter and the FIFAcrats who seem to have a secret love of Italian theater (See my Weird Politics).
-Another modest change along these lines would be to require a minimum time (say 5 minutes) off the pitch any time play must be halted for an injury that requires the trainer to come on the field.
+The English FA tried to put this seemingly modest proposal post-match review forward, only to be blocked by Sepp Blatter and the FIFAcrats, who seem to have a secret love of Italian theater (See my Weird Politics).
+Another modest change would be to require a minimum time (say 5 minutes) of the pitch any time play must be halted for an injury that requires the trainer to come on the field.
 This would help stop the “I’m dying, I’m dying … okay, I’m ready to play again” nonsense.

 The penalty for fouls in the penalty area is so extreme that officials rarely call them.
-As a result, their application mirrors the death penalty -- akin to a lottery draw applied arbitrarily to a small number of cases that has little deterrent value.
-My not so modest proposal here is for differential penalty spots.
-The current one could be used for taking on guy down in front of an open goal or similar scoring threat.
-A new and more distant spot (maybe at the top of the 18 yard box) would apply for fouls in less threatening situations.
+As a result, their application mirrors the death penalty — akin to a lottery draw applied arbitrarily to a small number of cases that has little deterrent value.
+My not-so-modest proposal here is for differential penalty spots.
+The current one could be used for taking on a guy down in front of an open goal or similar scoring threat.
+A new and more distant spot (maybe at the top of the 18-yard box) would apply for fouls in less threatening situations.

 Proposals 2 and 3 are just “pie in the sky.”
 Proposal 1 is very doable.
 Let’s hope the Beckenbauer’s put enough pressure on FIFA to make change happen.